MaciejDanko/hopit/README.md

 ### Contributing
 This software is an academic project.
 Any issues and pull requests are welcome.
 * If `hopit` is malfunctioning, please report the case by submitting an issue on GitHub.

+### References
+Jurges to be added
+Oksuzyan to be added